Previous projectHomeNext project

 STEP 1:

 We’ll begin by stitching a connection between the LilyPad USB Board and the LilyPad light sensor.
 The light sensor board has three connections: sensor (S), positive (+), and negative (–).
-Use conductive thread to connect A3 tab on the LilyPad to the (S) tab on the light sensor with three loops at each tab.
-Connecting the A5 tab on the LilyPad to + tab on the light sensor ;
+Use conductive thread to connect the A3 tab on the LilyPad to the (S) tab on the light sensor with three loops at each tab.
+Connect the A5 tab on the LilyPad to the (+) tab on the light sensor.

 STEP 2:

 Next, we’ll connect the LilyPad USB Board to the LilyPad Coin Cell Battery holder.
-Sewing three to four loops around Tab (-) of the LilyPad USB Board, and then continue stitching to connect Tab (-) of the holder.
+Sew three to four loops around Tab (–) of the LilyPad USB Board, then continue stitching to connect Tab (–) of the holder.
 Tie and cut.
-With a new piece of thread, Sewing three to four loops around Tab (+) of the LilyPad USB Board, and then continue stitching to connect Tab (+) of the holder.
+With a new piece of thread, sew three to four loops around Tab (+) of the LilyPad USB Board, then continue stitching to connect Tab (+) of the holder.
 Tie and cut.

 STEP 3: